 • First at undergraduate level if still completing a Master's programme

-The closing date for scholarship applications is 30th January 2017.
+The closing date for scholarship applications are:

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.